CHARITY LAKES FISHERY RULES

 10. No access to, or egress from, the fishery to be made: between 10.00 pm and 5.00 am except in an emergency, or where the judgment of the bailiff on duty permits the rule to be waived.

-11. The parking of vehicles and placing of bivvies within the fishery should be done with due regard for the convenience and safety of other users.
+11. The placing of bivvies must be done with due regard for the convenience and safety of other users.

-12. The practice of retaining a swim by leaving tackle, bivvies or any other equipment unattended is not permitted.
+12. The practice of retaining a swim by leaving tackle, bivvies, buckets, bags or any other equipment unattended is not permitted.

 14. No radios (personal earphones accepted), fires or litter.
 Any angler found with litter in their swim will be held responsible for that litter.

-15. No swimming, bathing, paddling, boating, sailing, skating, or use of dinghies for any fishing purposes.
+15. No climbing trees, swimming, bathing, paddling, boating, sailing, skating, or use of dinghies for any fishing purposes.

-16. The use of a bait boat is permitted provided that respect for other anglers is observed.
+16. The use of a bait boat or drones of any kind is not allowed.

 17. No keep nets to be used.
 Adequate sized landing nets and unhooking mats must be used.